ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 * **Credential ID**: the ID of the credential entry managed on the Jenkins master which is commonly used to upload artifacts to another host.
+  This credential id is set in the buildfarm_deployment.

 Specific options in release build files